Matthew Cooper

 Background and relevant experience

-Matthew has worked closely alongside a range of development agencies, including ELMA Foundation, the European Union, UK Foreign and Commonwealth Office (FCO) Prosperity Fund, the Gates Foundation, Gavi, Health Metrics Network, Medicines Patent Pool (MPP), Partnership for Maternal, Newborn and Child Health (PMNCH), Public Health England, Stop TB Partnership, TB REACH, UNICEF, UNITAID, USAID, Wellcome Trust and WHO.
-Indicative examples of Matthew’s work in recent years include:
+Matthew has worked extensively with Gavi and the Global Fund, as well as with the ELMA Foundation, UK Foreign and Commonwealth Development Office (FCDO), Gates Foundation, Medicines Patent Pool (MPP), Partnership for Maternal, Newborn and Child Health (PMNCH), Public Health England, Stop TB Partnership, TB REACH, UNICEF, UNITAID, Wellcome Trust and WHO.

-• Evaluation of the Prosperity Fund Better Health Programme (2019-21).
+• UK FCDO evaluation of the Prosperity Fund Better Health Programme (2019-21).

 • Evaluation of PHE Public Health Rapid Support Team (2019-21).